 The Association of Qualitative Research based in the UK describes bias as a “systematic error.”
-The definition suggests that this systematic error is responsible for deviating results from true findings of the research.
+The definition suggests that this systematic error is responsible for deviating results from the true findings of the research.

 One important note to consider when discussing market research biases is that they are not dichotomous variables.
 This means that researchers can’t interpret the biases simply by asking whether it’s present or not.
 A 2010 study on identification and avoidance of research bias suggests that surveyors and researchers must focus on the degree to which the bias affects the study and how it was and could be avoided.

 This is critical information for any researcher engaged in market research as some degree of bias affects most studies and can potentially distort its findings and conclusions.

 While this seems like an end-all situation and may prompt one to rethink the study design, market research experts know that biases can find their way in.